-Members of the RPD are "entitled to make reasonable findings based on implausibility, common sense and rationality, and may reject evidence if it is not consistent with the probabilities affecting the case as a whole."162 However, members of the RPD must be careful when rendering a decision based on a lack of plausibility.
-The Federal Court has cautioned that because refugee claimants come from different cultures, actions which appear implausible when judged from Canadian standards might be plausible when considered from within the claimant's social, political and personal surroundings.163
+Members of the RPD are "entitled to make reasonable findings based on implausibility, common sense and rationality, and may reject evidence if it is not consistent with the probabilities affecting the case as a whole."
+However, members of the RPD must be careful when rendering a decision based on a lack of plausibility.
+The Federal Court has cautioned that because refugee claimants come from different cultures, actions which appear implausible when judged from Canadian standards might be plausible when considered from within the claimant's social, political and personal surroundings.

-Moreover, when a member of the RPD makes inferences concerning the plausibility of the evidence, there must be a basis in the evidence to support the inferences.164 The Federal Court has stated that "findings of implausibility are inherently subjective assessments which are largely dependent on the individual Board members' perceptions of what constitutes rational behavior."165 Therefore, the RPD decision must identify all of the facts which form the basis of the implausibility conclusions.166 The Federal Court has also "repeatedly warned that implausibility findings cannot be made on the basis of stereotypical attitudes or projected behavior that is unsupported by the evidence."167
+Moreover, when a member of the RPD makes inferences concerning the plausibility of the evidence, there must be a basis in the evidence to support the inferences.
+The Federal Court has stated that "findings of implausibility are inherently subjective assessments which are largely dependent on the individual Board members' perceptions of what constitutes rational behaviour."
+Therefore, the RPD